hurenjun/TDSubgraph/README.md

 * homepage: https://hurenjun.github.io/
 * Reference: "Fast Computation of Dense Temporal Subgraphs."
 In *ICDE*, 2017.
 * 2017/1/17: reliease the first version of TDSubgraph
+* 2017/6/14: fix the bug in IntervalSelector that it throws an out-of-bounds exception when the temporal graph contains only single snapthot.
+The bug is reported by Yanyan Zhang from SFU.

 # Usage
 * **run: compute dense subgraph of temporal graph**